endymion1818/example-web-component-test-suite/README.md

 # Example Web Component test suite

+**LOOKING FOR CONTRIBUTIONS**

+I would really value your input if you can help me improve this test suite.
+Please see below for a brief explanation of what I'm after.

 This is a work-in-progress test suite example for [web components](https://developer.mozilla.org/en-US/docs/Web/API/Web_Components).

 It arose because I wanted to have the same expectations with testing as I do with any other frontend stack as I do when building Web Components.

 I also found that the existing tutorials and libraries for this purpose use frameworks like Lit.
 Whilst I see the value in those frameworks, personally I just ditched my abstractions and I don't want to adopt another.
 I want to build with native web tools.

+I've used [media-chrome](https://www.media-chrome.org/) as a basis for this test suite because it's a non-trivial Web Component.
+It's also a really well thought out project which I enjoy using.

 This repo contains my tools of choice for the following: